Switching Among Feedback-Linearizing Output Sets (Melds): Dwell-Time and Compatibility Guarantees: Output Tracking of Switching Melds

-Firstly, it is interesting to examine the behavior of the outputs shared across two or more consecutive melds of the signal $\sigmav(t)$ under this control law.
+\paragraph{Output Shared across multiple melds} It is interesting to examine the behavior of the outputs shared across two or more consecutive melds of the signal $\sigmav(t)$ under this control law.
 To this aim, let us introduce the set of all outputs shared across multiple melds.
 For a given $k,l\in \mathbb{N}_0$, consider the block of $l$ consecutive intervals $[t_k, t_{k+l+1}) = \bigcup_{j=k}^{k+l} [t_j, t_{j+1})$ with $t_j \in \mathcal{T}$.
 Then, define the set of output indices that remain active throughout this block as

-\begin{prop} Let be given the pair $(\Sigma,\Delta)$ and assume that $|\mathbb{M}| =\mu \geq 2$.
-Let the switching signal $\sigmav(t)$ be piecewise constant.
-Fix $k \geq 0$ and $l \in \mathbb{N}_0$, and consider the set $\mathcal{S}_{k,l}$.
-Then, under the control law \eqref{eq:control}, for every $i\in\mathcal S_{k,l}$ the dynamics of $\xiv_i$ is unaffected by the switching in the interval $[t_k, t_{k+l+1}) $ and therefore they preserve their exponential stability. \end{prop} \begin{proof} Fix $i\in\mathcal S_{k,l}$ and consider the time interval $[t_k,t_{k+l+1})$.
-We have seen in Sect.\ref{sect:recall_standard_output_array} that for every meld - under the control law \eqref{eq:control}, the system dynamics can be decomposed in $p$ subsystems, each of the form shown in \eqref{eq:subsystems_decoupled}.
+\begin{prop} Let $(\Sigma,\Delta)$ and a switching signal $\sigmav(t)$ taking values in $\mathcal{M}_{s}$.
+Fix $k \geq 0$ and $l \in \mathbb{N}_0$, and consider the set $\mathcal{S}_{k,l}$ defined in \eqref{eq:active_outputs_over_indices}.
+Then, under the control law \eqref{eq:control}, the subsystem associated with $\xiv_i$ evolves on $[t_k, t_{k+l+1}) $ according to the same dynamics as in each individual meld interval, i.e., it is not affected by the switching.
+In particular, its exponential stability is preserved over $[t_k, t_{k+l+1}) $. \end{prop} \begin{proof} Fix $i\in \mathcal{S}_{k,l}$ and consider the time interval $[t_k,t_{k+l+1})$.
+We have seen in Sect.\ref{sect:recall_standard_output_vector} that for every meld - under the control law \eqref{eq:control}, the system dynamics can be decomposed in $p$ subsystems, each of the form shown in \eqref{eq:subsystems_decoupled}.
 At every switching instant, the subsystem associated with $\xiv_i$ remains unaffected and continues with the same dynamics thereafter.
 This completes the proof. \end{proof}

-Secondly, it crucial to understand and characterize the behavior of the whole state under the proposed switching control law.
+Secondly, it is crucial to understand and characterize the behavior of the whole state under the proposed switching control law.
 The previous results ensure that, in between the switching time instants, when only one meld is active, $\xv(t)$ converges exponentially to $\chiv(t)$.
 However, switching between stable closed-loop systems does not guarantee overall stability.
 Even when each subsystem is exponentially stable, the switching itself can lead to unbounded state growth~\cite{Liberzon2003}.
-The stability of a switched system can some times be guaranteed by enforcing a minimum dwell time—a lower bound on the interval between consecutive switches.
+The stability of a switched system can sometimes be guaranteed by enforcing a lower bound on the interval between consecutive switches, referred to as a \emph{minimum dwell time}.
 This consideration naturally leads to the following problem.